 We are putting the community back into our Community Wildfire Protection Plan.
 This is your Plan and we need your participation.
 This CWPP is an opportunity for diverse community stakeholders to meaningfully engage in the local wildfire risk reduction actions.

-Please take the time to learn about CWPPs and participate in our upcoming community workshops and online public survey.
-Please subscribe to our mailing list to receive updates on the Ojai Valley CWPP and more information on how to participate in the development of the CWPP.
+Please take time to learn about the CWPP’s and participate in the development of the Ojai Valley CWPP.
+The recording of our first community workshops is now available for review and take our Wildfire Evacuation Survey.
+Please subscribe to our mailing list to receive updates on the Ojai Valley CWPP and more information on how to participate the CWPP development.

 Join Us at Upcoming Events